IntelliOreo/video-duration-calculator/README.md

 # Video Duration Calculator

-This project provides a simple function to calculate the total duration of videos or tutorials from an input string.
-The function can handle two different formats: `hours:minutes:seconds` and `minutes:seconds`.
+This project provides a function to calculate the total duration of videos or tutorials from an input string.
+The function can handle three different formats: `hours:minutes:seconds`,`minutes:seconds` and`(number)min`.

 ## Usage